 The inquiry should examine the current economic patterns and how these are already contributing to emissions.
 It will then determine the timeframes and costs of how the country's economy may need to evolve, as well as the strategies and practices the Government could adopt to achieve change.

-The Commission’s work programme includes an Issues Paper which was released on 9 August, a draft report in February 2018 and a final report by the end of June 2018.
+The Commission’s work programme includes an Issues Paper which was released on 9 August 2017 and Draft Report issued on 27 April 2018 and a final report by the end of August 2018.

 Click link below to view the Association’ submission on the Issues Paper:

 Click link below to view the Association’s submission on the Draft Report: